Yamaha REV100

 Yamaha REV100 Digital Reverberator Details

-In fact, the quality of the effects you use has a major influence on the overall quality of your sound.
+In fact, the quality of the affects you use has a major influence on the overall quality of your sound.
 If you’re looking for the kind of reverb, delay, and modulation effects that can give your sound a serious lift, take a good look at the Yamaha REV100 Digital Reverberator.

 It’s no secret that Yamaha makes some of the best signal processors in the business.
 The Yamaha REV100 is no exception.
 It offers remarkably smooth, natural reverb sound as well as a range of outstanding studio-quality delay and modulation effects.
 It’s also super-simple to use, and surprisingly affordable for the quality and flexibility it offers.
 So affordable, in fact, that you could easily add several to your system for sensational processing power.
 The Yamaha REV100: the easy way to add extraordinary ambiance to your sound.